linkml/linkml/docs/contributing/contributing.md

 ## Contribution Guidelines

+### GitHub Best Practices

+#### PRs

+* Commit early and often
+* PRs should be in a DRAFT state until they are ready for review and tests are passing.
+  * PRs should be reviewed by at least one other person.
+  * All automated tests should be passing via GitHub actions before a code review is requested.
+* Make a DRAFT PR for your branch even if you've just started working on something.
+This gives other developers insight into your work and allows them to provide feedback early on.
+* In general, each PR should be associated with a ticket.

+#### Ticket/Issue Creation

 ### LinkML Testing Framework

 * The LinkML test suite can be found in the [tests](../../tests/) folder.
 The tests are written under specific subfolders within the main aggregated [tests](../../tests/) suite.